gosang/gosang.github.io/content/posts/design-principles/solid/dependency-inversion-principle.md

 tags = ["SOLID", "DIP", "DI"]
 +++

 In the ever-evolving landscape of software design, the Dependency Inversion Principle (DIP) and Dependency Injection (DI) pattern shine as beacons of flexibility and maintainability.
 Both concepts, integral to the SOLID principles, play a pivotal role in creating loosely coupled and scalable systems.
-In this blog post, we'll explore the Dependency Inversion Principle, delve into the Dependency Injection pattern, and discuss their application in the context of e-commerce using C# .NET Core.
+In this blog post, we'll explore the Dependency Inversion Principle, look into the Dependency Injection pattern, and discuss their application in the context of e-commerce using C# .NET Core.
 We'll also examine their relevance in microservices and modular monolithic architectures, along with the advantages, disadvantages, and best practices.

 # Understanding Dependency Inversion Principle (DIP)